 A lack of quality health care can lead to negative health outcomes and more intensive treatment, such as avoidable hospitalizations.
-Adults in Sheepshead Bay lack health insurance or go without needed medical care at rates similar to residents of NYC as a whole.
+One in six adults in Bay Ridge and Dyker Heights has no health insurance, and one in sixteen goes without needed medical care, similar to the citywide rates.